vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-one.md

 FinOps Foundation Job Board
 I want to trace weekly data up until the submission of the project to showcase job postings globally proving the importance of FinOps both domestically in the U.S. and on the global stage.
 I would like to create some type of visualization with this data showing how FinOps is a global solution many organizations are seeking to adopt in cost optimization and sustainability strategies.

+Raconteur and other Resources
+FinOps and its goals for resource optimization present a unique opportunity to be able to incorporate sustainbility practices into cloud usage.
+I will be specifically gathering additional data on FinOps positive impact on sustainability initatives.

 | Name | URL | Description |
 |------|-----|-------------|